On International Women’s Day, let us not forget that all our little girls will become women.

 I mean, should Kathleen be described as a woman who happens to have Down syndrome or someone with Down syndrome who happens to be a woman?
 It’s not as straightforward an answer as you might think.
 Especially on IWD.

 On most days, just like on the day of that shoot, she’s definitely the former.
 But when it comes to having a voice, to fighting her corner, to processing the how’s and the why’s she might be shortchanged on the basis of her condition and/or her gender, well, she’s definitely the latter and that’s when I take over.

 We all know normalisation comes through representation, which comes through diversity, which comes through inclusion, which comes through awareness.
 It’s a loop.

-We went from seeing their gender before we saw their abilities, to judging their abilities according to their gender, to simply judging their abilities.
-The new generation doesn’t even notice the gender, they’re more concerned about the person and their abilities, as it should be..
+We went from solely seeing their gender while choosing to be blind to their abilities, to assessing their abilities according to their gender, to simply judging their abilities.
+The new generation is taking less and less notice of the gender, they’re finally more concerned about the individual and their abilities, as it should be..